acstud/lab1/README.md

 ## What should I do with the baseline project?

-You should read the baseline source code and figure out how to program works.
+You should read the baseline source code and figure out how the program works.
 The first thing you must benchmark for your report is the baseline vector multiplication (also see the [the LaTeX report template](report/template.tex)).